 - Additional operator IoT services (not part of this solution);

-ormal user plane based LI and charging, e.g. in UPF.
+If encryption protocols are used as part of the southbound interface/connection, e.g. DTLS [7], the NIMF may offer LI of unencrypted data.
+In addition normal user plane based LI and charging also applies, e.g. in UPF.
 Those can be used in both non-roaming and roaming cases.

 6.X.3 Support of EPC interworking